Uriasej/Humanities-Notes/2nd Semester/Chapter-6/Chapter-6.md

   Virgin Mary as descended from Jesse, the father of King David, Thus fulfilling the prophecy in the book of Isaiah.

 * In a gothic church, the flying buttress was traditionally built against an exterior wall to provide support for more windows and brace it against strong winds.

+* The Figure of Saint Theodore found on the jamb of Chartres' south transept portal stands in a contrapposto position.